xke/total-recall-101/README.md

 Total Recall 101
 ================

 A first step to zero-effort alerts on product recalls.
+This app searches your email archive with the latest recall information and send you alert emails that help you know about relevant recalls.
+All your email information remains private to you.

 Installation Instructions